-SOCS will offer individualized support for high achieving students such as individualized support (e.g. differentiation, one-on-one instruction, access to higher level materials, etc.)
+SOCS-K will offer individualized support for high achieving students such as differentiation, one-on-one instruction and access to higher level materials.
+SOCS-K also offers a gifted and talented program for our advanced learners which includes access to additional support by trained professionals in gifted education, specialty academic classes, and learning experiences geared specifically for the learner.